Frontier Airlines: 2000s

 Frontier Airbus A318 in the livery introduced in 2001.
 Frontier was the first operator of the A318.

 Frontier took delivery of its first Airbus aircraft (an A319) in 2001 and simultaneously launched with it DirecTV in-flight television along with a new company livery.
 Frontier Airlines was the launch customer of the Airbus A318 in 2003.
-In mid April 2005, Frontier officially became an all-Airbus fleet, retiring its last Boeing 737.
+In mid-April 2005, Frontier officially became an all-Airbus fleet, retiring its last Boeing 737.
 Jeff Potter was appointed CEO in 2002.
+Sean Menke, formerly Senior Marketing VP with Air Canada, succeeded Potter as CEO of Frontier Airlines in 2007, and guided the company through bankruptcy reorganization.

 As part of its plan to stay competitive in reaction to the entry of Southwest Airlines into Denver, the company underwent a reorganization early in 2006.
 On April 3, 2006, Frontier created Frontier Airlines Holdings (FRNT), a holding company incorporated in Delaware to take advantage of favorable tax laws in that state.
 The corporate headquarters did not leave Colorado.
 In 2007, Frontier established a commuter airline subsidiary, Lynx Aviation, Inc., chaired by Dr. Paul Stephen Dempsey.
-Also that year, Jeff Potter left the company and was replaced by Air Canada's Sean Menke as CEO.
+Dr. Dempsey was Vice-Chairman of Frontier Airlines for 15 years.
+He left the University of Denver in 2002 to become Tomlinson Professor of Law, and Director of the Institute of Air & Space Law at McGill University.

 On January 24, 2007, Frontier was designated as a major carrier by the United States Department of Transportation.

 On January 11, 2007, Frontier Airlines signed an 11-year service agreement with Republic Airways.
 Under the agreement, Republic was to operate 17 76-seat Embraer 170 aircraft for the former Frontier JetExpress operations.
 At the time the contract was canceled in April 2008, Republic Airways operated 11 aircraft for Frontier Airlines, with the remaining six aircraft expected to join the fleet by December 2008.
 With the integration of Republic aircraft, the 'JetExpress' denotation was removed.
 Subsequent to the cessation of Horizon's services for Frontier in December 2007, all flights operated by Republic were sold and marketed as "Frontier Airlines, operated by Republic Airways."
 The first market created specifically for the Embraer 170 was Louisville, Kentucky, which began on April 1, 2007.
 Service to Louisville was suspended in August 2008 but restarted in April 2010.

 Flights operated by Republic Airlines offered in-flight snack and beverage services similar to Frontier's mainline flights.
 Unlike Frontier's aircraft and due to the nature of contracting with regional carriers, these Embraer 170 aircraft were not fitted with LiveTV.